Hillforts in Scotland: Bronze Age

-Bronze working developed in Scotland from about 2000 BCE.
-As elsewhere in Europe, it was in this period that hillforts of varying size and form were first introduced.
+Bronze working spread from mainland Europe into northern Britain by about 2000 BC.
+As elsewhere in Britain, it was in this period that hillforts of varying size and form were first introduced.
 Some had timber palisades and others ditches and ramparts.
 These included the occupation of Eildon hill near Melrose in the Scottish Borders, from around 1000 BCE, which accommodated hundreds of houses on a fortified hilltop.
 Traprain Law in East Lothian, had a 20-acre enclosure, sectioned in two places west of the summit, made up of a coursed, stone wall with a rubble core.
 The occupation of Castle Rock at Edinburgh and Burnswark in Dumfries and Galloway, also date from this time.
 Additionally, there were much smaller forts that were domestic in scale and which would have housed only one or two families.
 The function of these forts have been debated, with some stressing their military role and others their importance as symbolic centres of local society.

 Iron Age

-From about 700 BCE iron working reached Scotland.
-There is evidence for about 1,000 Iron Age hillforts in Scotland, most located below the Clyde-Forth line.
+Iron working reached North Britain from about 700 BC.
+There is evidence for about 1,000 Iron Age hillforts in Scotland, most located south of the Clyde-Forth line.
 The majority are circular, with a single palisade around an enclosure.
 They appear to have been largely abandoned in the Roman period, both in the occupied region and further north in the regions beyond Roman control.
-This may have been because of the threat posed by Roman incursions, which meant that concentrations of military and political force were vulnerable to incursions and siege.
-Archaeological evidence indicates that some were reoccupied after their departure.
+This might have been because of the threat posed by Roman incursions, which meant that concentrations of military and political force were vulnerable to a planned attack and siege.
+Archaeological evidence indicates that some were reoccupied after periods of disuse.

 There are also numerous vitrified forts, the walls of which have been subjected to fire, which may date to this period, but an accurate chronology has proven to be evasive.
 When first noted in the nineteenth century it was assumed that vitrification had been deliberately undertaken as part of the building process to harden walls, but this hypothesis was rejected by V. Gordon Childe in the 1940s and subsequent excavations have indicated that, since the debris from such walls fell on the deposits of occupation it could not have been part of the building process.
 Reconstructions have indicated the difficulty of deliberately firing timbers in this way, particularly in the prevailing climatic conditions in Scotland, and it is more likely that this was done as part of a process of fort destruction, either after conquest or when abandoned by the inhabitants.
-Extensive studies of such a fort at Finavon Hill near Forfar in Angus, suggest dates for the destruction of the site in either the last two centuries BCE, or the mid-first millennium CE.
-Excavations at Dunnideer, Aberdeenshire indicate a date for its destruction in the period 500–250 BCE.
+Extensive studies of such a fort at Finavon Hill near Forfar in Angus, suggest dates for the destruction of the site in either the last two centuries BC, or the mid-first millennium AD.
+Excavations at Dunnideer, Aberdeenshire indicate a date for its destruction in the period 500–250 BC.